brian-watkins/elm-spec/README.md

 # elm-spec

 Use elm-spec to write specs that describe the behavior of your Elm program.
-Why?

-Once you have a suite of specs that describe the behavior of your Elm program, you're in a position to change your code with confidence.
-Just run the spec suite to determine whether your program still has all the behavior you've described in those specs.

-When you can change your code with confidence, you're in a better position to refactor your code.

-When you can refactor your code, you can manage and reduce complexity.

-When you can manage and reduce complexity, you can continue to add new features with ease, even as the scope of your program grows.

-Sure, but why use elm-spec?
+You think TDD/BDD is great, and maybe you're already writing tests in Elm or using tools like Cypress to test your program end-to-end.
+Why use elm-spec?

 - elm-spec allows you to describe behaviors that involve HTML, HTTP, Time, ports, commands, and subscriptions -- and there's no need to structure your code in any special way to do so (although you can if you wish).
-- elm-spec does not simulate calls to your program's view and update or commands and subscriptions; the Elm runtime handles all this just as it will when your program is executed on its own.
+- elm-spec does not simulate calls to your program's `view` or `update` functions, and it lets the Elm runtime handle commands and subscriptions; your program interacts with the Elm runtime just as it would in production.
-- elm-spec exercises your program in a DOM environment (JSOM or a web browser)
+- elm-spec exercises your program in a DOM environment (JSDOM or a web browser).
 - elm-spec allows you to write specs that describe the behavior of parts of your program in isolation from others.
 This makes those specs easier to write and easier to understand.

-In short, with elm-spec you can get the same level of confidence as you would from a browser-based end-to-end testing tool like Cypress, without losing the convenience of tools like elm-test.
-You can still write your tests in Elm, and you can still test parts of your code in isolation.
+In short, with elm-spec you get the confidence you would from a browser-based end-to-end testing tool like Cypress, without losing the convenience of tools like elm-test.
+You can still write your specs in Elm and you can still test parts of your code in isolation, but your specs run in a browser (via Karma) and they exercise your code just like it will be exercised in production.

 ## Getting Started